Keep your iPhone 13 mini pristine with a great case

 Apple's own: Apple Silicone Case with MagSafeStaff Pick

 You can't go wrong with a case designed by Apple itself.
-You know it will be gorgeous, and the fit and finish will be perfect.
-You can choose from a variety of colors, and of course, it's MagSafe compatible.
+You know it will be gorgeous, and the fit and finish will be perfect for your new iPhone 13 mini.
+You can choose from various colors, and of course, it's MagSafe compatible.

 It's Spigen: Spigen Ultra Hybrid clear case

 One of the first iPhone case manufacturers out of the gate each year is Spigen, and once again, it's ready to protect your latest smartphone.
-However, this case will get the job done for much less than similar cases in the marketplace.
-Additionally, it's clear, so it won't cover up your new iPhone's gorgeous design.
+However, this case will get the job done for much less than similar options in the marketplace.
+Additionally, it's clear so that it won't cover up your new iPhone's gorgeous design.

 Another winner: Apple Leather Case with MagSafe